-I obtained my basic education in Japan.
-In 1944, towards the end of Word War II, I entered pre-med studies.
-Japan had been at war with the US and much of the country was devastated.
-Significant parts of Tokyo had been destroyed by the saturation bombings of hundreds of US Air Force B29s and by the resulting massive fires.
-After the end of the war, I continued through Nippon Medical School in temporary quarters, since the school had been severely damaged by the US bombs.
-In 1951, I received my medical degree.
+My basic education was obtained in Japan.
+When I entered my pre-med studies it was 1944, towards the end of World War II.
+We had been at war with the U.S. and Japan was devastated.
+Much of Tokyo had been destroyed by the saturation bombing by waves of hundreds of U.S. Air force B29's and by the resulting massive fires.
+After the war ended, I continued through Nippon Medical School in temporary quarters, since the school had been severely damaged by the U.S. bombs.
+I received my medical degree in 1951.
 While in medical school, I also studied law at the nearby Chuo University.
-While serving an internship at the University of Tokyo Hospital from 1951 to 1952, I spent time at the US Naval Hospital Medical Library, researching the possibility of going to the US for further training.
-On the advice of some US Naval medical officers, I applied for internship training to about 200 hospitals in the US .
-I received only a few positive responses, and ultimately chose to take on an internship at the Orange County General Hospital, as it was then called.
-Currently, it is part of the University of California San Diego Medical School.
-My dream of going to the US thus materialized in 1952.
+While serving an internship at the University of Tokyo Hospital, 1951-52, I spent time at the US Naval Hospital Medical Library researching the possibility of going to the U.S. for further training.
+On the advice of some U.S. Naval medical officers, I applied for internship training to about 200 hospitals in the U.S. I had a few positive responses, and I chose to go to the then Orange County General Hospital, now a part of the University of California San Diego Medical School, for internship.
+My dream of going to the U.S. thus materialized in 1952.